Curriculum Committee Disciplinary Courses and Programs

 Required for new majors or for new graduate degrees, and optional, but recommended, for other program types, having an assessment plan in place at the proposal page allows the committee to match coursework to program-level learning outcomes to help provide feedback and better dialog between proposers and the committee.
 For best practices in assessment, check this PowerPoint file for tips and tricks.

-- Request for a Reportable Change to a Course should be used when you wish to change the title, description, or prerequisites but not significantly alter the course.
+Descriptions of modalities found here. - Request for a Reportable Change to a Course is a web form that should be used when you wish to propose a change that CC considers reportable.
 It is fast and efficient.
-No syllabus is required.
+What constitutes a reportable change?

 Meet the Deadlines